-After 1920, tax units remained couple-based but the introduction of a payas-you-earn tax on wages, built on individual-based tax units, made things more complex.
+After 1920, tax units remained household-based but the introduction of a pay-as-you-earn tax on wages, built on individual-based tax units, makes things more complex.
 The vast majority of tax payers only paid this so-called Lohnsteuer and were therefore recorded in specific statistics.
-Above a given income threshold, one had to file a tax return and thus entered the 'classical' income tax (Einkommensteuer) statistics.
+Above a given income threshold, one had to file a tax return and thus entered the 'classical' income tax (Einkommensteuer) statistics20.
 This fiscal dichotomy still exists today.
-It entails that one has to agglomerate income tax data coming from two different kinds of tabulations in order to estimate fractiles under the top 1% of the income distribution.19
+It entails that one has to agglomerate income tax data coming from two different kinds of tabulations in order to estimate fractiles bigger than the top 1% of the income distribution.21

 This problem is particularly significant for the Interwar period and just after World War Two.
 After 1961, the German Statistical Office published income tabulations which already contained agglomerate data and could therefore be used without further treatment.
 Before 1961, one has to agglomerate the various tabulations on its own.
 The presence of cases when tax-payers are counted twice (once in each tabulation) makes this merging process difficult.
 A precise description of the methods and assumptions used by the author to tackle this problem is to be found in later versions of the present paper.
-Note that for 1954, we had to use pa-y-e data from 1955 (the only ones published).
+Note that for 1954, we had to use p-a-y-e data from 1955 (the only ones published).
 For the years 1925, 1927, 1929, 1933, 1935 and 1937-38, the lack of p-a-y-e statistics made it impossible for us to estimate fractiles P90 and P95.

-Another problem linked to this dichotomy is the heterogeneity of tax units (individual-based at the bottom, couple-based at the top) since p-a-y-e tax was collectd on an undividual basis.20
+Another problem linked to this dichotomy is the heterogeneity of tax units (individual-based at the bottom, household-based at the top) since p-a-y-e tax was collected on an individual basis.22.
+Nonetheless, the available micro data for 1995 and 1998 give us the opportunity to asses the magnitude of the problem (obviously under daring stability assumption).